shinnn/grunt-merge-data/README.md

 Running this task with `grunt merge_data` command will merge all data of specified JSON or YAML files into a single JavaScript object, and write it as a JSON file.

-Each of the data will be formatted in `{<basename of file>: <data of file>}` form.
+Each of the data will be formatted as `{<basename of file>: <data of file>}`.
-For example, when the source files of the task target are two data files, such as:
+For example, when the source path of task target specifies two files, such as:

 data1.json: